To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-Allows the purchase of discounted admission for 2 adults and up to 4 children ages 7–17 at $10 each (general admission and special exhibition).
+Allows the purchase of discounted admission for 2 adults at $15 each and up to 4 children ages 7–17 at $10 each (general admission and special exhibition).
 Tickets to the MFA are always free for visitors under seven years old.

 This pass is sent to you by email.
 If you don't provide an email address, you'll need to pick up a print-out of the pass at the library.